Question to uPvc door manufacturer – What type of WINDOW seal sealant do you require ?

 Acrylic sealant is a synthetic, water-based ingredient made from acrylic resins, used for caulking, jointing and filling cracks and gaps in used the construction, HVAC and other numerous applicaions.
 It is a popular sealant in India for uPVC door/window manufacturers too.

-Supex 500 is an acrylic sealant manufactured for India by Anagha Engineers, Navi Mumbai.
+Supex 500 is an acrylic sealant manufactured for India by Anagha ASF LLP, Navi Mumbai.
 With one phone call – 9833892782, you can get the material delivered at your site.

 Acrylic vs silicone sealant